Marksparkyryan/SocialTeamBuilder/README.md

 # Social Team Builder

-Social Team Builder is a capstone project that helps users create and apply to coding projects.
+Social Team Builder is a final capstone project from the Team Treehouse Tech Degree that helps users create and apply to coding projects.
 Projects can have multiple positions, and have them linked to specific skills that are then searchable by other users.
 Users that create projects have the ability to accept or decline applicants.
 Applicants are notified via Django's messaging framework of their application outcomes.
 Users also have a profile that describes who they are, what